-The Executive and Remuneration Committee consists of Prof. Dr. Thomas D. Szucs (Chairman), Michela Ferrari-Testa and Reto Stump.
+The Executive and Remuneration Committee consists of Prof. Dr. Thomas D. Szucs (Chair of the Committee), Michela Ferrari-Testa and Reto Stump.
 The duties and responsibilities of this committee include the coordination and preparation of business affairs to be submitted to the Board, preparing the directors' remuneration for submission to the Board and specifying the remuneration of the Executive Committee according to the guidelines of the Board.

 Audit and Risk Management Committee

-This committee is comprised of Dr. Christiane Roth-Godat (Chair), Yves Cuendet and Severin Moser and meets four times a year.
+This committee is comprised of Dr. Christiane Roth-Godat (Chair of the Committee), Yves Cuendet, Severin Moser and Dr. Benedikt Koch and meets five times a year.
 The tasks of the Audit and Risk Management Committee include: preliminary evaluation and opinion to the Board on all matters regarding accounting, auditing and reporting to the Board on the terms of reference, reporting including the management letter and determining the fees of the external auditors, election of the Head of Internal Audit, coordinating the audit plans of internal and external auditors, approval of and reporting to the Board on the reports of the internal auditors, the responsible actuary, the external group companies and the situation in risk management and the internal control system (ICS).

-The three standing committees meet as often as business requires (number of meetings in 2015: Executive & Remuneration Committee: 7, Audit & Risk Committee: 4, Investment Committee: 5).
+The four standing committees meet as often as business requires (number of meetings in 2018: Executive & Remuneration Committee 7, Audit & Risk Management Committee: 6, Investment Committee: 7, Digitalisation Committee: 5).